farao-community/farao-community.github.io/pages/docs/engine/ra-optimisation/branch-and-bound-optimisation/branch-and-bound/linear-rao.md

 ### Others

 If the RAO finds several equivalent solutions, it keeps the one with the setpoints that are the closest to their standard position.

-#### RaoParameters

-The parameters specific to the linear Rao are described in Linear RAO configuration.

 ### Algorithm